makto-toruk/course_sql_0/Lecture_03_Fundamental_Concepts.md

 ## 3.8 ID
 - Typically ID columns are automatically populated.
 This column hold a unique value for each row in a table.
 - How you create it depends on the database system.
-These instructions are sepcific to SQLite.
+These instructions are specific to SQLite.
 ```sql
 -- test.db
 CREATE TABLE test (